spantheslayer/Architecting-with-Google-Compute-Engine/Google Cloud Platform Fundamentals: Core Infrastructure/Introducing Google Cloud Platform.md

 - [x] Customers pay only for what they use or reserve
   > Correct !
 - [ ] Customers are required to commit to multi-year contracts

+---

+### 2. Choose a fundamental characteristic of devices in a virtualized data center.

+- They are available from anywhere on the Internet.

+- They are more secure.

+- They use less resources than devices in a physical data center.

+- [x] They are manageable separately from the underlying hardware.
+  > Correct !